HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 By combining wildcards with several topic filters in one MQTT `SUBSCRIBE` packet you can carve quite interesting subsets of the tree to serve different use cases.
 As the MQTT broker handles the resolving of the topic filters, handling messages for complicated subscriptions does not have inherent overhead in the client compared to simple subscriptions.
 Go hog wild.

-### MQTT.js library

-* The example below uses MQTT.js library to listen to updates from all vehicles currently on route.
-See command line examples for other possible topics to try.
-<iframe height="800px" width="100%" src="https://repl.it/@mjaakko/VehiclePositionsMQTT?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ### Command line